Kombofree/My-repository/README.md

 # My repo
-Little sample of Postman and Testlink
+Sample of Cypress, Postman and Testlink